 4.37.
-Where the Senior Presiding Judge has approved the recommendations contained in a submission, the candidates will be appointed to the

-Commission of the Peace for England and Wales and assigned to a local justice area.
+Where the Lord Chancellor has approved the recommendations contained in a submission, with the concurrence of the Senior Presiding Judge, the candidates will be appointed to the Commission of the Peace for England and Wales and assigned to a local justice area.